 Since methadone affects the central nervous system, do not take other drugs or substances that slow down the brain or nervous system such as alcohol, sedatives, muscle relaxers, and sleeping medicines unless your doctor tells you to do so (see “Interactions with other drugs”).
 Combining these drugs with methadone can slow down breathing and lower blood pressure even more.
-Keep in mind that methadone's effects on your breathing often last longer than the pain relief.
+Keep in mind that methadone’s effects on your breathing often last longer than the pain relief.
 Pain relief effects start to last longer after you have taken it for several days.

 This medicine can cause drowsiness and lightheadedness.
 Do not drive, operate machinery, or perform other activities that require alertness until you know how you react to this medicine.

-Methadone can make you feel dizzy or faint, and increase your risk of falling.
+Methadone can make you feel dizzy or faint, and increase your risk of falling or fainting.
 Be careful getting up, changing position, or walking.
 Get up slowly and hold onto something or someone to keep you steady.
 If you feel lightheaded or dizzy, it may help to lie down.
-It is best to have a responsible adult with you for the first 2 or 3 days after starting the methadone or after any increase in dose, until you know how you will respond to it.
+It is best to have a responsible adult with you for the first few days after starting the methadone or after any increase in dose, until you know how you will respond to it.

-Tell your doctor or nurse right away if you have trouble passing your urine, trouble walking, vision problems, fainting, trouble swallowing, or other problems.
+Tell your doctor or nurse right away if you have trouble passing urine, trouble walking, vision problems, trouble swallowing, or other problems.

-If you are planning any kind of surgery, be sure to tell the doctor or dentist in charge that you are using this medicine.
+If you are planning to have any kind of surgery or dental procedure, be sure to tell the doctor or dentist in charge that you are using this medicine.
 Some anesthesia drugs can cause a dangerous drop in blood pressure when used with this drug.

 Constipation is a very common side effect of taking opioid pain medicines.
-While you're taking methadone, you should take a stool softener, bulk-forming agent, and a laxative to help keep bowel movements regular.
+While you're taking methadone, your doctor may advise you to take a stool softener, bulk-forming agent, and a laxative to help keep bowel movements regular.
 Talk to your nurse or doctor about this when you first start this medicine.
 Drink plenty of fluids throughout the day, and try to eat foods high in fiber such as whole grains, bran, fruits, and vegetables.
-If you have not moved your bowels in 2 days, call your doctor or nurse immediately.
+Call your doctor or nurse if you have not moved your bowels in 2 days.

 If you have chronic (long term) cancer pain, talk with your doctor or nurse about taking your pain medicines on a regular schedule to keep it from worsening.
 If you wait until the pain is bad, it takes more medicine to get it under control.
 If pain comes back between doses, talk to your cancer team about changing your medicine or adding an extra one for “breakthrough” pain.

 Talk to your doctor or nurse about using the smallest effective dose to reduce side effects.
-Tolerance (larger doses needed to give the same effect) and physical dependence (body goes into withdrawal if drug is suddenly stopped) develop when strong (opioid) medicines are taken over several weeks to treat chronic pain.
-However, tolerance and physical dependence aren't the same as addiction, which is psychological dependence (when drug is taken for psychological effect, not for relief of pain).
+Tolerance (when larger doses are needed to give the same effect) and physical dependence (when the body goes into withdrawal if drug is suddenly stopped) develop when strong (opioid) medicines are taken over several weeks to treat chronic pain.
+But this is different from addiction, which starts when the drug is taken for pleasure rather than for relief of pain.
 Tell your doctor or nurse if you still have pain even though you are taking the medicine as prescribed.
 Do not adjust your dose without talking to your doctor or nurse first.

-Acetaminophen or aspirin may be taken along with methadone to increase the pain relief action.
+Acetaminophen or aspirin are often taken along with methadone to increase the pain relief action.
 It is important to know if any of your other medicines contain either of these drugs.
-Aspirin and acetaminophen are in many remedies and it is easy to accidentally get too much of them.
-Check with your doctor, nurse, or pharmacist to find out which of these drugs are included in your daily medicines.
+Aspirin and acetaminophen are in many remedies, and it is easy to accidentally get too much of them.
+Check with your doctor, nurse, or pharmacist to find out if these drugs are included in your daily medicines.

 This drug is a controlled substance, and may be habit forming.
 Keep your medicine in a safe place, away from other people, and do not let anyone else take your medicine.
 A person who has taken opioid medicines such as methadone for a long time often needs large doses for pain relief, while the same amount could quickly kill someone else.

 If you think you or someone else may have taken an overdose of methadone, or if someone else has taken even one dose, get emergency help right away.
-Symptoms of methadone overdose may include extreme drowsiness, slow heart beat, slow or irregular breathing, cold clammy skin, or coma.
-Methadone overdose may cause the heart or breathing to stop.
+Symptoms of methadone overdose may include extreme drowsiness, slow heartbeat, slow or irregular breathing, cold clammy skin, or coma.
+Methadone overdose can cause the heart or breathing to stop.
 The patient may need to be watched and treated for many hours because of how long methadone stays in the body.

 Possible side effects